singam1997/FML_Final_Project/README.md

 *Oct 4*: Since very less test data, accuracies we obtain won't be a correct measure
 If I change the test set I go from 80% to 70%.
 It could also happen that a technique may give lower accuracy on one test set but does it mean it didnt perform well?
 Soln: Cross Validation
+It turns out that there are some techniques to handle imbalance